Volunteer in Bali

 Room/Food/Supervision

 Volunteering is a big undertaking, and you might feel overwhelmed about how to make it all happen.
 With IFRE, you can relax and know that we will take care of everything for you.
-We will make sure you have safe and secure accommodations, two healthy local meals provided to you daily, and a helpful and knowledgeable staff supervising you during the entire duration of your time abroad.
+We will ensure that you have safe and secure accommodation, two healthy local meals provided daily, and a helpful and knowledgeable staff supervising you throughout your time abroad.

 While volunteering in Bali, you will be staying in a comfortable, safe, and peaceful economy hotel located in central Kuta.
-The famous Kuta beach, restaurants, shopping centers and your project sites are all located within easy walking distance.
-You will have a single room (or a shared room with two beds if you have traveling companions) that is equipped with A/C, television, Wi-Fi, and an attached bathroom with hot showers and western style toilets.
+The famous Kuta beach, restaurants, shopping centers, and your project sites are all located within easy walking distance.
+You will have a single room (or a shared room with two beds if you have traveling companions) that is equipped with air conditioning, a television, Wi-Fi, and an attached bathroom with hot showers and Western-style toilets.

 You will be provided with breakfast and dinner consisting of delicious Bali cuisine at the hotel as part of your volunteer fee, while lunch will be your own responsibility to arrange.